krisHicban/art-of-programming/10_advanced_algorithms/codex_stress_testing/delivery_fleet_game/README.md

 source .venv/bin/activate
-pip install -r requirements.txt python -m delivery_fleet_game.main
+pip install -r requirements.txt python -m delivery_fleet_game.main python -m delivery_fleet_game.preview
 ```
+For UI Preview: The command bootstraps preview.py, which just wires up src/ui/app.py so you can look at the snapshots after you’ve played a day
+through the CLI.

 - The game auto-loads the most recent file from `savegames/` if present; otherwise it falls back to the seed template.
 - Use the CLI to assign packages manually or run the `Greedy Agent` for a first-fit plan, then validate/simulate to finish the day.